Aditya7524/Digital-Twin-LiON-Battery/README.md

 # Digital-Twin-LiON-Battery
-Creation of a Digital twin using lithium Ion Battery
+Creation of a Digital twin to monitor the health of lithium Ion Battery.